 There are a few instances when you don’t have to pay capital gains tax on the profits you make from selling stock, namely inside of retirement accounts.

-The government wants you to save for retirement, so they encourage people to set up certain tax-advantaged investment accounts, including 401(k)s and/or opening an individual retirement account.
+The government wants to incentivize people to save for retirement, so it encourages people to set up tax-advantaged retirement accounts, including 401(k)s and/or an individual retirement account, or IRA.

 You fund tax-deferred accounts such as 401(k)s and traditional IRAs with pre-tax dollars, which may help lower your taxable income in the year you make a contribution.
 You can then buy and sell stocks inside the accounts without incurring any capital gains tax.

-Tax-deferred accounts don’t allow you to escape taxes entirely, however, when you make qualified withdrawals after age 59 ½, you are taxed at your regular income tax rate.
+Tax-deferred accounts don’t allow you to avoid taxes entirely, however, when you make qualified withdrawals after age 59 ½, you are taxed at your regular income tax rate.
 Roth accounts, such as Roth IRAs function slightly differently.
-You don’t escape taxes here either, since you fund these accounts with after-tax dollars.
+You don’t avoid taxes with these types of accounts, either, since you fund these accounts with after-tax dollars.

 Then you can also buy and sell stocks inside a Roth account where any gains grow tax free.
 Once again, you won’t owe capital gains on profit you make inside the account.
 And in the case of a Roth, when you make withdrawals at age 59 ½ you won’t owe any income tax either.